-Comic actor and TV presenter Robert Llewellyn is a passionate proponent of new energy technologies.
-He runs a Youtube channel, called Fully Charged, looking not just at electric vehicles, but also the way in which that electricity is generated from renewable sources.
-If you’re not following it, we thoroughly recommend you do – it really is the best source of news about new energy technologies out there, and puts mainstream media to shame!
+Comic actor, TV presenter and creator of Fully Charged, Robert Llewellyn, is a passionate proponent of new energy technologies.
+Fully Charged, started as a YouTube channel looking not just at electric vehicles, but also at the way electricity is generated from renewable sources.
+It’s now a global phenomenon, with live shows across the world.
+If you’re not following Fully Charged, we thoroughly recommend you do – it really is the best source of news about new energy technologies out there, and puts mainstream media to shame!

-Robert Llewellyn has had solar PV on the roof of his house in the Cotswold for some years, but has increasingly felt he could do more.
+Robert Llewellyn has had solar PV on the roof of his house in the Cotswolds for some years, but has increasingly felt he could do more.
 “I’ve had solar since 2011 and as soon as you have it, you want a battery.
-In theory it makes so much sense and for once in life the practice proves the point”
+In theory, it makes so much sense and for once in life the practice proves the point”.

 The system works by using excess solar electricity to charge the Powerwall2 during the day.
-It discharges in the evening to loads in the house, but by midnight, we do not expect the battery to be empty.
-It is at this point that the Powerwall2 discharges into Robert’s car batteries.
+It discharges in the evening to loads in the house, but by midnight we don’t expect the battery to be empty.
+It’s at this point that the Powerwall2 discharges into Robert’s car batteries.
 The car batteries then fill any remainder with cheaper night-time tariff electricity.

-This approach is perfect as the battery is completely empty the next morning ready to capture the maximum possible solar energy through the day.
+This approach is perfect, as the battery is completely empty the next morning ready to capture the maximum possible solar energy throughout the day.

-We think this is a perfect exemplar of integrating solar generation, storage technologies and electric vehicle charging.
-It is complex, from an engineering standpoint, as we have to balance PV capacity, battery storage capacity, loads in the house and electric vehicle loads, but we look to have found an optimal solution.
+We think this is a perfect example of integrating solar generation, storage technologies and electric vehicle charging.
+It’s complex, from an engineering standpoint, as we have to balance PV capacity, battery storage capacity, loads in the house and electric vehicle loads, but we’ve found an optimal solution.
 The home of the future is increasingly going to incorporate all these technologies operating in combination.

 “Joju Solar have been patient and supportive throughout the install of my new solar array and Powerwall 2 battery system.
 They needed to be patient due to my constant faltering, budget anxiety and ridiculous schedule.
 They fitted the battery in a day, wired it up, stayed longer than expected to make sure it was all working, left the place spotlessly tidy and did a very fine job.” – Robert Llewellyn